Ladder99/ladder99/design/data.md

       dependsOn: ['ccs-pa-001-status-has-hard-faults', 'ccs-pa-001-status-has-soft-faults']
     }

-we get
+when a cache value in dependsOn changes, it should trigger the corresponding shdr output calculated from the value fn.

+it does this by adding the dependsOn keys to a map linking to the dependent calcs -

     this._mapKeyToOutputs['ccs-pa-001-status-has-hard-faults'] = [ output ]
     this._mapKeyToOutputs['ccs-pa-001-status-has-soft-faults'] = [ output ]

-handle initial query message (nothing relevant to faults here):
+### handle initial query message (nothing relevant to faults here)

+mqtt-ccs.js plugin has

     for (const item of msg.payload) {
       const [address, ...others] = item.keys // eg '%I0.10' and ['IN11', 'safety.e_stop', 'J3.P12', 'SX1.P10']